What Are DJ Stems?

 How DJ stems work

 Modern DJ software uses AI-powered source separation to split a finished, mixed track into component parts on the fly.
 You did not have these parts before — the algorithm estimates and extracts them.
 Once separated, each stem gets its own volume control or pad, so you can remove or solo elements as the track plays.
 Serato DJ Pro, rekordbox, djay Pro, Traktor Pro and VirtualDJ all offer some form of real-time stem separation, though the names and number of stems vary by software.
+If you are still weighing platforms, our rundown of the best DJ software compares how each one handles stems.

 This is different from the old approach of buying official acapellas and instrumentals.
 Stems are generated from the regular track, so any song in your library can be split — though the quality of the separation depends on the source and the software.